News & Tips

 Is a 72-month car loan worth it?

-Because of the high interest rates and risk of going upside down, most experts agree that a 72-month loan isn’t an ideal choice.
+Because of the higher interest rates and risk of going upside down, most experts agree that a 72-month loan isn’t ideal.
 Experts recommend that borrowers take out a shorter loan.
-And for an optimal interest rate, a loan term fewer than 60 months is a better way to go.
-You can learn more about car loans here.
+For an optimal interest rate, a loan term of fewer than 60 months is a better way to go.
+Learn more about car loans.

 Tips on taking a detour from a longer car loan term:

 - Shop around.
-Many experts agree that it’s best to do some research before autographing auto loan forms.
-It also helps to get pre-approved beforehand so that you have a better idea of the loan amount you qualify for and monthly payment amounts.
-It’s also a good idea to look for a loan with a low APR to help lower interest payments.
+Many experts agree that it’s best to research before autographing auto loan forms.
+It also helps to get an auto loan pre-approval beforehand so you have a better idea of the loan amount and monthly payment amounts you qualify for.
+It’s also good to look for a loan with a low APR (Annual Percentage Rate) to help reduce interest payments.

 - Refinance your long-term loan.
-If you’ve already pulled the trigger on a long-term loan, know that there’s still hope.
+If you’ve already went through the gate on a long-term loan, there’s still hope.
 You can look into refinancing your ride, and with good credit, you’re more likely to get a better interest rate.
-Our auto loan refinance calculator can help you decide if refinancing makes sense for your situation.
+Our auto loan refinance calculator can help you decide if refinancing makes sense.

 What credit score do you need to get an auto loan?

-Fun fact, it’s a myth that people have just one credit score.
+Fun fact: it’s a myth that people have just one credit score.
 The truth is that you have many credit scores!
-One of the most common scoring models is FICO®, which offers a FICO® Auto Score that weighs many different factors into account—with credit utilization having the most impact.
+One of the most common scoring models is FICO®, which offers a FICO® Auto Score that takes many different factors into account—with credit utilization having the most impact.

 How FICO® categorizes credit scores: